Coupled-cluster calculations of neutrinoless double-beta decay in $^{48}$Ca

 Essential for planning and interpreting these experiments are nuclear matrix elements (NMEs) that relate the decay lifetime to the Majorana neutrino mass scale and other measures of lepton-number violation.
 Unfortunately, these matrix elements are not well known and cannot be measured.
 Computations based on different models and techniques lead to numbers that differ by factors of three to five (see Ref.~\cite{engel2017} for a recent review).
 Compounding these theoretical challenges is the recent discovery that, within chiral effective field theory (EFT)~\cite{vankolck1994,bedaque2002,epelbaum2009,machleidt2011}, the standard long-range $0\nu\beta\beta$ decay operator must be supplemented by an equally important zero-range (contact) operator of unknown strength~\cite{cirigliano2018}.
 Efforts to compute the strengths of this contact term from quantum chromodynamics (QCD)~\cite{cirigliano2020, cirigliano2020b} and attempts to better understand its impact are underway~\cite{cirigliano2019}.

 The task theorists face at present is to provide more accurate computations of $0\nu\beta\beta$ NMEs, including those associated with contact operators, and quantify their uncertainties.
 In this Letter, we employ the coupled-cluster method to perform first-principle computations of the matrix element that links the $0\nu\beta\beta$ lifetime of $^{48}$Ca with the Majorana neutrino mass scale.
 Among the dozen or so candidate nuclei for $0\nu\beta\beta$ decay experiments ~\cite{barabash2015}, $^{48}$Ca stands out for its fairly simple structure, making it amenable for an accurate description based on chiral EFT and state-of-the-art many-body methods~\cite{hagen2015}.
 By varying the details of our calculations, we will estimate the uncertainty of our prediction.
 To gauge the quality of our approach we also compute the two-neutrino double-beta decay of $^{48}$Ca and compare with data.
 Our results will directly inform $0\nu\beta\beta$ decay experiments that use $^{48}$Ca~\cite{tetsuno2020} and serve as an important stepping stone towards the accurate prediction of NMEs in $^{76}$Ge, $^{130}$Te, and $^{136}$Xe, which are candidate isotopes of the next-generation $0\nu\beta\beta$ decay experiments.
+Calculations in those nuclei presumably require larger model spaces, inclusion of tri-axial deformation, and symmetry projection.